suurjaak/grepros/README.md

 (ROS1: rospy, roslib, rosbag, genpy;
  ROS2: rclpy, rosidl_parser, rosidl_runtime_py, builtin_interfaces).

-If you don't want to install the ROS1 stack, and are only interested in using bag files, not grepping from or publishing to live topics, minimal ROS1 Python packages can also be installed separately with:
+For ROS1, if only using bag files and no live topics, minimal ROS1 Python packages can also be installed separately with:

     pip install rospy rosbag roslib roslz4 \
     --extra-index-url https://rospypi.github.io/simple/